BrainlessDip/BlazeHammer/README.md

 {"username": "kpeterson"}
 ```

 **Blaze Hammer** is an asynchronous API spamming tool built in Python.
-It is designed for stress testing APIs by generating dynamic payloads and headers through placeholder injection.
+It is designed for spamming APIs by generating dynamic payloads and headers through placeholder injection.
 It supports both `GET` and `POST` methods, JSON and form data types, and offers powerful customization options.
 Real-time visual feedback is provided through `rich` for a better user experience.

 **Key Features**:
 - Asynchronous HTTP requests with customizable concurrency and delays.